A journey BY bus & air from havana

 FRIDAY, JANUARY 11, 2013,

-There is a short walk to the entrance of the Castillo del Morro; small traders selling trinkets and souvenirs from stalls, whilst a number of custom-built shops are wearing the tell-tale signs of having borne the brunt of the winds of Hurricane Sandy.
+There is a short walk to the entrance of the UNESCO World Heritage site, Castillo del Morro; small traders sell trinkets and souvenirs from stalls, whilst a number of custom-built shops are wearing the tell-tale signs of having borne the brunt of the winds of Hurricane Sandy.

 Designed in 1600 as a defence against pirates, Castillo de San Pedro de la Roca was constructed on a series of terraces on the steep sides of the promontory.
 It had been constructed in parts; the main citadel taking sixty-two years to complete.
 Still in its original state, only the floorboards had been replaced as recently as 1961.
 Our local guide regales us with stories of pirates, smugglers, invasions, and surprise attacks.
 The citadel had been damaged, partly destroyed by attacks and earthquakes, and rebuilt accordingly.
 When the threat of invasion diminished, part of the citadel was converted into a prison for political prisoners, although the remaining part of the fortress was still used as a military base.
 As well as the incredibly interesting history of this fortress, the views from each of the levels are magnificent on this bright sunny day.
 We say goodbye to our local guide and join Abel at the bus for the next stop.

-Jose Marti was a Cuban poet, philosopher, essayist, journalist, translator, professor, and publisher, who is considered a Cuban national hero because of his role in the liberation of his country, and he was an important figure in Latin American literature.
+Jose Marti was a Cuban poet, philosopher, essayist, journalist, translator, professor, and publisher, who is considered a Cuban national hero because of his role in the liberation of his country.
+He was also an important figure in Latin American literature.
 Through his writings and political activity, he became a symbol of Cuba's bid for independence from the Spanish Empire in the 19th century.
-(Source: Wikipedia - Jose Marti.
-Last edited, July 6, 2020).
 We arrive at the Cementerio Santa Ifigenia just in time to witness the Changing of the Guard ceremony at the entrance of Marti's tomb, which occurs every half-hour between the hours of 8am and 5pm each day.
 After watching the solemn military ceremony, we are able to view Marti's flag-covered tomb from above.
 Also of interest in the cemetery, is the Bacardi Mausoleum.
 This contains the bones of the family of the Bacardi empire prior to their escape to Puerto Rico before the revolution.
 Our local guide leads us to several prominent mausoleums here in the cemetery whilst explaining the burial procedure for Cuban people.
 Upon death, the body is buried in a simple pine box in a grave stacked with other coffins.
-It remains in this location for approximately three years, when the flesh has decayed and all that is left are bones.
-When the time is right, or when the family can afford the small concrete of marble box for the second burial, they arrange to have the original coffin exhumed.
+It remains in this location for approximately three years.
+By this time, the flesh has decayed and all that is left are bones.
+When the time is right, or when the family can afford the small concrete or marble box for the second burial, they arrange to have the original coffin exhumed.
 It is opened and the bones are removed.
 Inside the small box, talcum powder is sprinkled on the bottom and a white pillowcase is placed on top of the powder.
 Cemetery staff proceed to expertly place the bones in the box, ensuring they all fit snugly before placing the lid on the top.
 The small box is then placed in one of the mausoleums in the cemetery, where it will reside in perpetuity.

 There are two reasons for this process; there isn't enough space for regular burials of individual people and the tropical climate.
 Our last stop in the cemetery is at the marble headstone of Compay Segundo, one of the older members of the Buena Vista Social Club, who died at the age of 95 in 2008.